 We have all taken cuttings or planted seeds, and waited with eager anticipation to see the rewards of our labor, only to be disappointed when they die.

-This does not need to happen, there is an exceedingly simple system that we can use that will ensure we have afforded our plants the best opportunity of survival.
+This does not need to happen, there is an exceedingly simple system that we can use that will ensure we have afforded our plants the best opportunity for survival.

 Using a hose also requires someone to walk around the whole of the cultivated area, which I suppose for those who have small cultivation areas is not necessarily a large problem, however, for those with larger cultivated areas, it can become quite a chore.